luke255/forza-hud/README.md

 - [Node.js](https://nodejs.org/) (v14 or later recommended)
 - A copy of Forza Horizon (4 or 5) set to send telemetry data.
+    - **Note for Forza Horizon 4:** The Xbox version has a known bug that prevents telemetry from working.
+The PC version is currently untested.
+Forza Horizon 5 is fully supported.

+### Known Limitations
+- **Incomplete UI Features:** The acceleration, brake, and steering bars in the HUD are not yet functional and are currently placeholders.
+- **Home Assistant Sensors:** While many telemetry points are received, only the "Active/Running" sensor is currently published to Home Assistant to avoid overwhelming systems.

 ### Installation